About the Customer

 With the initial usage of Jet Reports demonstrating the promise of the reporting solution in its business, Tohill says EMD didn’t hesitate to step things up by implementing Jet Analytics, the fully-featured solution which incorporates a data warehouse.

-“Because Jet Analytics offers a standard data warehouse for the NAV environment, that means cubes out of box and an implementation which was really cost effective.
+“Because Jet Analytics offers a standard data warehouse for the NAV environment, that means cubes out of box and an implementation that was really cost effective.
 By creating a separate data repository outside of core platforms, allowing for the combination of multiple internal and external data sources with our ERP and CRM, and using Excel as the presentation layer, Jet Analytics proved ideal.”

 Excel, says Tohill, is a solution that the business is comfortable with.
 “That meant from a change management perspective, things were easy; and Excel is a powerful tool for data analysis.”